Bike Prep for the Winter Trainer Season

 Handlebar Check For Trainer Season

 Handlebars are likely the most important component to check on your bike around trainer season.
 With handlebars being a safety critical component, damage here can be catastrophic.
 Removing the bar tape installed on your bike and ensuring that everything is cleaned well is key.
 This gives you an opportunity to check for any damage that bar tape would otherwise cover up.
-This also is the perfect time to use some degreaser or a gear wipe to remove any sweat or dirt residue.
+This also is the perfect time to use some cleaner or a gear wipe to remove any sweat or dirt residue.

 Assuming there is no damage it will be great to wrap your handlebars with a fresh new roll of bar tape and clean all of the sweat residue that can lead to bacteria growth and a less than ideal odor.
 Another great tip is to use a small amount of high quality anti-sieze/carbon paste on the point where the shifter clamp contacts the handlebar.